Chief Master Sergeant

 Illinois Wing Chief Master Sergeant

-About the Former Chief
+About the Chief:

 Chief Mitchell joined the Civil Air Partol in 2005, serving in the Mattoon Composite Squadron (328) before transfering to the Decatur Composite Squadron (302) in 2012.
 He holds a senior rating in logistics, as well as being qualified as a Mission Scanner and Mission Observer.
 He has completed the Basic Officer course, Squadron Leadership School, Corporate Learning Course and Regional Staff College.